Burnout Recovery Retreat in the Himalayas vs Sound Healing

 | Primary Location | chakrata | rishikesh |

-| Why that location | The quiet forests, waterfalls, and mountain views around Chakrata create the perfect environment for disconnecting from work stress.
-Unlike crowded hill stations, Chakrata remains peaceful and undisturbed. | Sacred ground amplifies the healing power of sound.
-Tradition and intention live here. |
+| Why that location | The quiet forests, waterfalls, and mountain views around Chakrata create the ideal environment for burnout recovery.
+Unlike crowded hill stations, Chakrata remains peaceful and undisturbed — exactly what an exhausted nervous system needs. | Rishikesh has a centuries-old tradition of sound work — chanting, kirtan, and nada yoga originated here.
+The spiritual ground amplifies the healing intention.
+Teachers with deep lineage in sound healing lead sessions here. |

 | Burnout Recovery Retreat in the Himalayas | Sound Healing | |